 Frequency of dermatofibroma appears to be similar in all races.

-Females are affected by dermatofibroma more commonly than males, with a male-to-female ratio of 1:4.
+Females are affected by dermatofibroma more commonly than males, with a male-to-female ratio of 1:2, or higher.[14, 15]

 Dermatofibroma can occur in patients of any age.
-In one series, 80% of biopsy specimens were from patients aged 20-49 years.
+In one series, 80% of biopsy specimens were from patients aged 20-49 years, and in another the mean age of the patients was 42.18±13.72 years.

 Dermatofibromas typically arise slowly and most often occur as a solitary nodule on an extremity, particularly the lower leg, but any cutaneous site is possible.
 Dermatofibromas are usually asymptomatic, but itching and pain often are noted.
 They are the most common of all painful skin tumors.
 Women who shave their legs may be bothered by the razor traumatizing the lesion in that region, causing pain, bleeding, erosive changes, and ulceration.
 Although cases of unusually rapid growth exist, most dermatofibromas remain static for decades or persist indefinitely.
 Patients may describe a hard mole or unusual scar and are often concerned about the possibility of skin cancer.

-Several lesions may be present, but rarely are numerous (ie, 15 or more) tumors found.
-A multiple eruptive variant occurs in only 0.3% of patients, many of whom have an alteration in their immune status, classically, HIV infection and systemic lupus erythematosus.[14, 15] However, dermatomyositis, Graves disease, Hashimoto thyroiditis, myasthenia gravis, Down syndrome, leukemia, myelodysplastic syndrome, cutaneous T-cell lymphoma, multiple myeloma, atopic dermatitis, and Crohn disease have all been reported in association with the phenomenon.
-In addition, antiretroviral agents, the biologic agent efalizumab, and antitumor necrosis factor alpha agents have been linked to their appearance.
+Several lesions may be present, but rarely are numerous (ie, ≥15) tumors found.
+This multiple eruptive variant occurs in less than 1% of patients, approximately 60% of whom have an underlying systemic condition, such as HIV infection or systemic lupus erythematosus.[16, 17, 18] However, dermatomyositis, Graves disease, Hashimoto thyroiditis, myasthenia gravis, Down syndrome, leukemia, myelodysplastic syndrome, cutaneous T-cell lymphoma, multiple myeloma, atopic dermatitis, Crohn disease, and ulcerative colitis have all been reported in association with the phenomenon.
+In addition, antiretroviral agents, the biologic agent efalizumab, antitumor necrosis factor-alpha agents, and the tyrosine kinase inhibitor imatinib have been linked to their appearance.

 Both congenital and acquired cases of multiple clustered dermatofibromas have been reported.